We’ve been traveling for most of our lives, since we were kids. With regards to traveling together, it has been 13 years!

 Cities: Rio, Berlin, Oslo, Stockholm, Paris

-Countries: France, Switzerland, Iceland, Norway, Italy
+Countries: France, Switzerland, Iceland, Finland, Italy

-Cities: Paris, Lucern, Venice, Salzburg, Oslo
+Cities: Paris, Lucerne, Venice, Salzburg, Cartagena

 This is a difficult question to answer as there is no one right answer.
 However, here are some basic ways to begin narrowing down an affordable place (note: affordable differs from person to person and we are only giving the generalizations here).